borisenkoandrei/year-picker/README.md

 ### Browser Support

-The date picker is compatible with the latest versions of Chrome, Firefox, and IE11+.
+The year picker is compatible with the latest versions of Chrome, Firefox, and IE11+.